openmobilehub/android-omh-auth/docs/advanced/OMH-Auth-Client.md

 cancellableCollector.addCancellable(cancellable)
 ```

+> Some providers like in the case of Microsoft, doesn't provide a way to revoke the authentication token.
+For this reason, the default behavior for Microsoft when revoking a token is to sign out the user.
+This is identical to calling the `omhAuthClient.signOut()` function.

 # Obtaining the user's profile

 To obtain the user profile use the function `omhAuthClient.getUser()`.
 This returns an `OmhTask`